How to change an e-mail address

 To create a new e-mail address, first, choose an e-mail provider if you do not intend to use the same provider.
 If you want to change the domain name (the part after the "@" symbol in your e-mail address), you need to contact the e-mail provider.
 For example, if you want to change to a "@gmail.com" e-mail address, you would go to the Google Gmail website to create a new e-mail address.

-After a new e-mail address has been created, you can follow the steps below to help resolve any confusion between you and your e-mail contacts.
+After a new e-mail address is created, you can follow the steps below to help resolve any confusion between you and your e-mail contacts.

 If you need to change the name or personal information associated with your e-mail account, you need to log in to your e-mail account and update your account profile.

 Mass e-mail new address to friends and family

 One serious disadvantage of doing this is that all e-mail you receive get an automatic reply.
 Which means any SPAM messages get a reply with your new e-mail address.
 There are also some services that require your authorization before sending your new e-mail address.
 However, many companies respond to the e-mail address with your new e-mail address in the message body.